jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 variable "vsphere_endpoint" {
   type        = string
-  description = "The fully qualified domain name or IP address of the vCenter Server instance. (e.g. 'sfo-w01-vc01.sfo.rainpole.io')"
+  description = "The fully qualified domain name or IP address of the vCenter Server instance. ('vcenter.lab.local')" }
-}

 variable "vsphere_username" {
   type        = string
-  description = "The username to login to the vCenter Server instance. (e.g. 'svc-packer-vsphere@rainpole.io')" sensitive   = true
+  description = "The username to login to the vCenter Server instance. ('packer')" sensitive   = true
 }